dionyziz/ting/etc/spec/SPECIFICATION.md

 For efficiency reasons, very old messages can be removed from the chat history.

+## Message formatting

+Each message posted has the following form: "[avatar] [username] Message", where username contains the username of the person making the post and Message contains the text posted.
+The message is displayed in a comicbook-like bubble indicating that someone is speaking.
+Messages of user-interest in channels are highlighted in orange.
+Messages sent and received are displayed in different style; sent messages are displayed in blue and received messages are shown in gray.

+If a text is too long to fit in one line, it is wrapped around to the next line.
+No horizontal scrollbar is ever displayed in the history area.

+## User information

 The user information area is shown above the message history area in case the currently active conversation is a private.
 The user information area shows the partner's avatar and username.

+## Sending messages

 The message area is a textbox.
 The textbox is focused by default when the user enters the Chat screen.
 The textbox has the placeholder "Γράψε ένα μήνυμα...".